-Unfortunately, existing typestate verifiers are either unavailable to the public [11], or require additional input [4].
+Unfortunately, existing typestate verifiers are either unavailable to the public [12] or require additional input [4].
 We have therefore implemented our own typestate verifier called JFTA.
-JFTA is a partially inter-procedural, flow- and context-sensitive typestate verifier for JAVA classes.
+JFTA is a partially (up to a configurable call depth) inter-procedural, flow- and contextsensitive typestate verifier for JAVA classes.
 Input to JFTA consists of the program's byte code, a set of typestate automata, and a set of methods which are to be analyzed.
 In contrast to other tools such as Plural [4], JFTA does not require the programmer to provide annotations of the program code.

 The core part of JFTA consists of a conservative dataflow analysis algorithm.
-Aliasing information is calculated using a demand-driven points-to analysis [26].
+Aliasing information is calculated using a demand-driven points-to analysis [28].
 As the primary focus of JFTA is to execute quickly, the implementation uses several heuristics that trade precision for speed: